sagamusix/JDTools/readme.md

 # Version History

+## v0.17 (2024-01-xx)

+- Fewer warnings are shown when converting from JD-990 patch format, e.g. when an incompatible structure is used but both tones of the structure are muted anyway.
+- When converting to ZenCore format, negative pitch envelope levels are scaled more appropriately and a warning is shown when negative pitch levels exceeding one octave are used (ZenCore only supports a +/-1 octave range, while the JD-800 supports a -3 to +1 octave range)
+- When converting from a JD-990 SysEx dump, the source format was not displayed correctly.

 ## v0.16 (2022-11-28)

 - All extended JD-990 waveforms are now replaced with JD-800 waveforms when converting to JD-800 format.
 Obviously a lot of those approximations will not be even close, but are hopefully still more helpful than just silent tones.